UserProjekt/DaVinci_Script_Proxy_Generator/README.md

 This script, written in Python for DaVinci Resolve, automates the process of importing video footage and generating proxies.
 It categorizes the footage based on the video aspect ratio, then transcodes it to an approximate resolution of 1920x1080 using a custom DaVinci Resolve render preset titled 'FHD_h.265_420_8bit_5Mbps'.

 This preset corresponds to Full High Definition (FHD) video with H.265 encoding, 4:2:0 chroma subsampling, 8-bit color depth, and a video bitrate of 5Mbps.
 These settings are optimized for hardware decoding and systems with low I/O performance.
 Reduced file size is also better for transfer and storage.

+You can use your custom setting in the custom preset 'FHD_h.265_420_8bit_5Mbps',or make you own preset corresponds to the 72th line of Proxy_generator.py

+		Project.LoadRenderPreset('FHD_h.265_420_8bit_5Mbps')

 ## Prerequisites and Usage
 Excerpted from the: